A Therapeutic Learning and Performance Enhancement Program

 Many individuals experience an excess of emotions (e.g. anxiety), have difficulties attending, concentrating, processing verbal or visual information, and/or have psychological diagnoses.
 These difficulties can negatively impact a person’s relationships, school, and/or work life.
 Traditional counseling often focuses on reducing internal distress and improving relationships.
 Learning Dynamics understands that with the exception of sleeping, most of individual’s time is spent at work and/or school.
 Therefore, our Brain Bootcamp includes a focus on enhancing performance in academic (school) and occupational (work) environments to help people achieve a global sense of wellbeing.

-Our Brain Bootcamp program is designed to examine the individual’s patterns of learning, processing information, emotional experiences, and behaviors.
+Our Brain Bootcamp program examines an individual’s patterns of learning, processing information, emotional experiences, and behaviors.
 We develop a customized treatment plan in collaboration with our clients based on their strength and growth areas, in order to enhance their performance both at school/work, and in their personal and professional relationships.

 Call us to schedule an appointment with one of our specialists to design a customized program to meet your needs.
 We are here to help and available to answer questions.